twilwa/aptos-agent/README.md

 > We will need python version 3.10 or higher to work with the AI Agent library `swarm`.
 > `pyenv` will help us choose which version of python we are using.

+4. Ensure you have `pyenv` installed by running `pyenv --version`.

-4. Install `pyenv` using Homebrew:
+If you do not have `pyenv` installed, you can download it using Homebrew:
 ```bash
 brew install pyenv
 ```